 Posted on: April 27, 2017 12:45 PM

-Sometimes I really miss my favorite Austin restaurants.
-Though it’s true that living an hour outside of Austin’s bustle and commotion is nourishing to the soul, it’s also true that what feeds the soul isn’t what feeds the body.
+Sometimes I really miss my favorite restaurants.
+Though it’s true that living well clear of the city’s bustle and commotion is nourishing to the soul, it’s also true that what feeds the soul isn’t what feeds the body.

 I miss the candlelit steakhouses with their signature takes on creamed spinach or lobster mac and cheese, the glittering seafood palaces with their sensitive, deft handling of salmon crisply seared and served rare.
 I miss the trendy small restaurants with their garden plots of baby greens and fresh herbs, their locally sourced foods and the latest rising star presiding in the kitchen.
 (Not that we ever went to those trendy places, mind you.
 They’re hard to get into.
 Mostly I miss the idea of them.)